desktop/desktop/docs/technical/feature-flagging.md

 ## How to Feature Flag?

-At runtime your code should check [`enablePreviewFeatures()`](https://github.com/desktop/desktop/blob/2286edb0e1cf376ab81a1ffe02115abdde88527f/app/src/lib/feature-flag.ts#L6) and either display the new feature or the existing one.
+At runtime your code should check either [`enablePreviewFeatures()`](https://github.com/desktop/desktop/blob/2286edb0e1cf376ab81a1ffe02115abdde88527f/app/src/lib/feature-flag.ts#L6) or [`enableBetaFeatures()`](https://github.com/desktop/desktop/blob/f68f2270aa50934c6523b5b06bac5413dab91451/app/src/lib/feature-flag.ts#L25) and either display the new feature or the existing one.

 A simple example is the new clone experience in [#2436](https://github.com/desktop/desktop/pull/2436):